02 May 2018

 10 Best Ways to Customize Your Blurb Book

 One of Blurb’s founding beliefs is that people should be able to create the book they want to make.
-Whether it’s a family photo book, a portfolio, or a coffee-table showcase, you should be able to bring your vision to life and share it with the world.
-We know that there are as many different ways to envision a book as there are people, so we’ve made it possible to add distinctive touches to your project whether you create 1 copy, 300 copies, or 1,000 copies.
+Whether it’s a family photo book, a portfolio book, or a coffee-table showcase, you should be able to bring your vision to life and share it with the world.
+We know there are as many different ways to envision a book as there are people, so we’ve made it possible to add distinctive, custom touches to your book, whether you create 1 copy, 300 copies, or 1,000 copies.

 LEVEL 1: A SINGLE COPY